Milwaukie, Oregon: Current

 Milwaukie is within the TriMet transit district and is served by several TriMet bus lines.
-TriMet established a transit center in downtown Milwaukie in 1981, served by as many as 12 routes (as of 2000), using on-street stops around the intersection of Jackson Street and 21st Avenue, next to Milwaukie City Hall.
+TriMet established a transit center in downtown Milwaukie in 1981, and by 2000 was served by as many as 12 routes, using on-street stops around the intersection of Jackson Street and 21st Avenue, next to the old Milwaukie City Hall.
 Since 2010, the bus stops that previously comprised Milwaukie TC are no longer designated as a "transit center" by TriMet.
 In fall 2015, the focal point for rider transfers between routes shifted southward from the former transit-center location, with the opening of a new light rail station at the south end of downtown.

 TriMet's MAX Light Rail service was extended to Milwaukie on September 12, 2015.
 Construction of the MAX Orange Line, a light-rail connection between Portland and Milwaukie, began in 2011.
 Although this project had been planned for many years, it faced strong opposition by opponents of "Portland Creep"; in September 2012, opponents succeeded in passing a ballot initiative requiring that all Clackamas County spending on light rail be directly approved by the voters.
 The 7.3 mi line was sufficiently complete by May 15, 2015, for 500 passengers to make an initial special run along its whole length.
 Regular passenger service began four months later.

 Past

-Streetcars began serving Milwaukie in August 1892, when the East Side Railway Company extended its service beyond the then-town of Sellwood.
+Streetcars began serving Milwaukie in August 1892, when the East Side Railway extended its service beyond the then-town of Sellwood.
 The company built a carbarn and workshop in downtown Milwaukie, on Jackson Street at River Road (now McLoughlin Blvd. at that location), which opened in December 1892.
 The following year, the company extended its line to Oregon City, and interurban service between Portland and Oregon City via Milwaukie began operating.
 During the several decades after 1900, a succession of other private companies, including the Portland Railway, Light and Power Company, operated the streetcar and interurban service to and through the town.
 All interurban service was discontinued in January 1958.
 At the time, the Portland–Milwaukie–Oregon City and Portland–Sellwood–Bellrose lines had been the last streetcar or interurban service operating in the Portland metropolitan area, and not until 1986 did interurban service return—in the form of MAX (light rail) between Portland and Gresham.
 Oregon Motor Stages, Inc., had provided some bus service through Milwaukie until 1954, when it abruptly ceased all operation.
 Replacement transit-bus service was introduced in 1955 by Intercity Buses, Inc., a member of a consortium of four bus companies collectively known as the "Blue Bus" lines, and Intercity expanded its service after the 1958 abandonment of the rail service.
 TriMet, a new government-owned public transit authority, was established in 1969, and in September 1970 it took over all of the "Blue Bus" companies.
 TriMet has been the primary provider of transit service in Milwaukie since that time.